What are managed lanes?

 Who operates the managed lanes?

 TxDOT, or in some cases project developers, manage the lanes and entities such as a toll road authority may provide billing, either by mail or electronically, with reduced rates for vehicles equipped with any Texas transponder (such as TxTag, TollTag or EZ Tag).

-Currently, managed lane systems exist or are being built around the state.
+Managed lanes are located and are being built around the state.
 View statewide inventory.

 Dallas-Fort Worth and North Texas

 Need more information?